jamesgpearce/monomi/README.md

 if accessed by any other mobile device, it is 'mobile'; and it defaults to 'desktop'.

-Monomi is sensitive to mobile carrier transcoders that move device headers into their 'x-device-*' equivalents.
+monomi is sensitive to mobile carrier transcoders that move device headers into their 'x-device-*' equivalents.

 ## Changing groupings

-Over time, and as new mobile browsers come out, Monomi will continue to provide support for recognizing them.
+Over time, and as new mobile browsers come out, monomi will continue to provide support for recognizing them.
 In the meantime, applications can override how they wish the recognition to work.